Carpobrotus edulis (L.) N. E. Br.

 Hottentot Fig, Ice Plant, Highway Ice Plant, Freeway Ice Plant, Pigface, Sour Fig, Sea Fig, Cape Fig

-Carpobrotus edulis is a mat-forming succulent with creeping stems, fleshy 3-angled leaves, and yellow or light pink flowers.
-It is easily confused with its close relatives but can be distinguished from most of them by the size and color of its flowers that are daisy-like and up to 6 inches (15 cm) in diameter.
-Leaves are crowded along the stem, yellowish to grass-green, and reddish when older.
+Carpobrotus edulis is a mat-forming succulent with creeping stems, thick fleshy 3-angled leaves, and yellow or light pink flowers.
+It is easily confused with its close relatives but can be distinguished from most of them by the size and color of its flowers, which are daisy-like and up to 6 inches (15 cm) in diameter.
+Leaves are crowded along the stem, yellowish to grass-green, and become reddish with age.
 They are triangular in cross-section, up to 5.2 inches (13 cm) long, and up to 0.5 inches (1.3 cm) thick.
 The edible fruits are fleshy, yellow, fragrant when ripe, and up to 1.4 inches (3.5 cm) in diameter.

 The word "Hottentot" in the common name is first recorded in the late 17th century.
 It was used to refer to the Khoikhoi, a group of Khoisan-speaking pastoral peoples of South Africa and Namibia.
-It is now regarded as too derogatory and offensive to be used in an ethnic sense.
+Now is regarded as too derogatory and offensive to be used in an ethnic sense.
 The only acceptable modern use for "Hottentot" is in the common names of plants and animals.